educational

 The real value of A/B testing isn’t just the data.
 It’s the mindset.
 Each small test keeps you learning and paying attention.
 You become more attuned to what your audience responds to, instead of just guessing.
 That curiosity is what turns a good creator into a sustainable business.

-You don’t need to test everything at once or wait until you have a huge following.
+Don't test everything at once or wait until you have a huge following.
 Start with one thing this week, measure it next week and let the results tell you what to do.
 The goal isn’t perfection.
-It’s progress you can prove.
+It’s measurable progress.

 Megan Stokes is co-founder of NMG Management, specializing in content distribution and management.
 As a veteran of the adult industry, she enjoys sharing the knowledge and data she has collected over time with those who seek her help.